Ягодинска пещера

 Description

-Iagodinska Peštera is an important site for bats with 11 species of bats.
-The greater horseshoe bat (Rhinolophus ferrumequinum), lesser horseshoe bat (Rhinolophus hipposideros), Bechstein's bat (Myotis bechsteinii), Geoffroy's bat (Myotis emarginatus), greater mouse-eared bat (Myotis myotis), and the lesser mouse-eared bat (Myotis blythii) are of conservation importance in Europe.
-The others are whiskered bat (Myotis mystacinus), Daubenton's bat (Myotis daubentonii), serotine bat (Eptesicus serotinus), brown long-eared bat (Plecotus auritus), and grey long-eared bat (Plecotus austriacus).
+Iagodinska Peštera is an important site for bats with 11 recorded species of bats, which is quite exceptional.
+Bats are generally protected in Europe, but several of the species are of special importance as they are listed on the IUCN Red List as endangered or vulnerable.
+The bats at Iagodinska are the greater horseshoe bat (Rhinolophus ferrumequinum), lesser horseshoe bat (Rhinolophus hipposideros), Bechstein’s bat (Myotis bechsteinii), Geoffroy’s bat (Myotis emarginatus), greater mouse-eared bat (Myotis myotis), lesser mouse-eared bat (Myotis blythii), whiskered bat (Myotis mystacinus), Daubenton’s bat (Myotis daubentonii), serotine bat (Eptesicus serotinus), brown long-eared bat (Plecotus auritus), and grey long-eared bat (Plecotus austriacus).
+The cave is also home to troglobites like cave locusts and spiders.

 Ten minutes walk from the cave entrance is a natural entrance portal of the cave system, where Paleolithic remains were discovered.
-The natural entrance is located 30 m above the entrance tunnel and is guided on a separate tour which is named Eneolithic dwelling.
-The findings were dated to the 4th millennium BC.
-The cave entrance was an important ceramics producing workshop.
+The natural entrance is located 30 m above the entrance tunnel and is guided on a separate tour which is named Енеолитно жилище (Eneolithic dwelling).
+The cave entrance was an important ceramics producing workshop, the findings were dated to the 4th millennium BC.
 Clay from the interior of the cave and from the bed of the Boynovska River was baked in clay furnaces.
 The place was finally abandoned after a collapse caused by an earthquake.
 The tour shows the natural entrance with a small exhibition of ceramics created by experimental archaeology.
+The visit is currently [2025] not possible, they say for technical reasons, which is not further explained.